 A welded joint vs a brazed joint

-Today Altair has innovated ways to braze Copper, Stainless Steel and other refractory metals to Aluminum while avoiding brittle intermetallic phases, leaving a strong and hernetic bond.
+Today Altair has innovated ways to braze Copper, Stainless Steel and other refractory metals to Aluminum while avoiding brittle intermetallic phases, leaving a strong and hermetic bond.

 Copper brazed to Aluminum

-We have also developed a braze technique for achieveing a 360 degree thermal bond on a heating element surrounded by Aluminum.
+We have also developed a braze technique for achieving a 360-degree thermal bond on a heating element surrounded by Aluminum.
 The semiconductor community has been using heating element for decades, but the full circumferential bond allows for higher power densities and also provided better temperature uniformity.